-The following is all about Mosambi Cultivation (Sweet Lime), Cost and Profits.
+The following is all about Mosambi Cultivation (Sweet Lime), Cost, and Profits.

 Introduction To Mosambi Cultivation

 Mosambi is one of the sweet oranges grown for its pulp and juices.
 Commercial cultivation of Mosambi fetching excellent yields under ideal cultivation practices.
-Mosambi belongs to the family of “Rutaceae” and is the 3rd largest fruits produced in India.
-Mosambi is a small tree which can reach a height up to 20 to 25 feet.
+Mosambi belongs to the family of “Rutaceae” and is the 3rd largest fruit produced in India.
+Mosambi is a small tree that can reach a height of up to 20 to 25 feet.
 This tree has irregular branches and relatively smooth, brownish-grey bark.
 Mosambi has lots of and leaves of Mosambi are compound, with acuminate leaflets 6 to 17 cm long and 3 to 8 cm wide.
 Mosambi flowers are white with excellent fragrance.
-Usually, Mosambi fruits are green an and become light yellowish on ripening.
+Usually, Mosambi fruits are green and become light yellowish on ripening.

 Scientific / Botanical Name of Mosambi

 - Citrus limetta.